divy1436/Gen-Ai-notes/README.md

 - 🔗 **LangChain integration** for building advanced AI workflows
 - 🔍 Smart tagging and semantic search
 - 📤 Export notes as PDF, Markdown, or DOCX
-- 🧾 Chat interface for refining or querying notes
+- 🧾 Chat interface for refining or querying note

 ---